2007 Venezuelan constitutional referendum: Campaign

-Polls
+Opinion polls

 Polls from November saw very close results.
 In mid-November, a Hinterlaces poll found that 51% of decided voters supported the change, while Mecanálisis said 64% of decided voters would vote against reform.
 A poll by Keller & Asociados concluded defeat for the proposal with 45% "No" to 31% "Yes" votes; about 65% of eligible people planned to vote.
 A late-November poll by Datanalisis of 1,854 likely voters indicated 49% were opposed, with 39% in favor.
 Reportedly, some moderate Chávez backers were likely to vote "No"; it was the first Datanalisis survey to project a loss, contrasted with earlier surveys that showed a win for Chávez "amid low turnout and despite widespread skepticism of his proposal".

-Referendum

 Results

 The proposal was narrowly defeated, 51 to 49 percent, in the first major electoral defeat for Chávez in the nine years of his presidency.
 Chávez conceded defeat, saying, "I congratulate my adversaries for this victory", and "for now, we could not do it."